 When Jesus was confronted by the Sadducees about the resurrection, (Matt 20:23-33) which the Sadducees do not believe in (which is why they are so sad-you-see ).
 The Master's line of reasoning was this:

 If God at that time was still the God of Abraham, Isaac, and Jacob (each of whom had been dead for well over one thousand years before Jesus even came to the earth) 'it was' Jesus said, ' because God is the God of the living not the dead'.

 In other words, Abraham, Isaac, and Jacob were still living to God, otherwise why would God continue to remember them?
 (Luke 20:34-38).

 Using the same logic as the Master, let's take a look at two parallel accounts.
 The first is Matthew 10:29-31, the second is Luke 12:6,7.

 Most people always cite the account in Matthew, basically because the math is easier... one coin = two birds, yet not one falls to the ground without God's knowledge.
 However Luke's account is different; 'five birds sell for two coins', and here's the point, 'yet not one goes FORGOTTEN by God'.

-Abraham, Isaac, and Jacob was proof to Jesus that God would resurrect
+remembering Abraham, Isaac, and Jacob was proof to Jesus that God

 ...well you can figure it out from here.
 And the point is not that God is 'the sparrow God', he remembers and loves all his animals... even you. (and please see psalm 50:11a)